 Improve rescue, treatment and outcome of accidental hypothermia victims.

 The IHR’s principle goal is to increase knowledge on accidental hypothermia by gathering sufficient relevant data through international networking, creating the largest database on deep accidental hypothermia, therefore fostering transparency, quality control, data exchange and research options.

 The Registry will enable improvement of pre-hospital treatment and rewarming methods as well as study survival predictors and prevention of post-rewarming complications.

-Permit the establishment of evidence-based diagnosis and treatment guidelines.
+Permit the establishment of evidence-based diagnosis and treatment guidelines for hypothermia and frostbite.